 In 2014, Trello had 22 employees.
 Now, they’re currently at 93 and rising as we close the book on 2016.
 How would you like to manage that party?

 Meet Liz Hall, VP of People for Trello.
 She handles everything related to recruiting, retention, performance management, diversity and inclusion, and employee happiness.

 Surprisingly, Liz’s biggest challenge isn’t about scaling staff.
-It’s about maintaining company culture with Trello’s remote workers.
+It’s about promoting team bonding among Trello’s remote workers.

 That’s because 63% of Trello’s staff work remotely.
 And if culture eats strategy for breakfast, then the question is: how do you maintain company culture when your people are scattered all over the world?